acornsoftuk/xllify-starter/README.md

 This repo demonstrates using the [xllify-build](https://github.com/marketplace/actions/xllify-build) action to package some simple custom functions from [main.luau](main.luau)

-This is a template repo so you can create a copy of it and have a ready to build custom function XLL ready to download in about a minute (depending on how fast the runner your build lands on - it can vary.)
+This is a template repo so you can create a copy of it and have a ready to build custom function XLL ready to download in about a minute (depending on how fast the runner your build lands on is - it can vary.)

 Slightly more sophisticated demos are available in the [xllify-demo](https://github.com/acornsoftuk/xllify-demo) repo.
 You can download a built XLL straight from the releases page.